sonamdo/motion-assessment-app/README.md

 # Motion Assessment App
 ## Simple App for connecting to a graph API endpoint

-Design to re-run on failure every 2 seconds until softMax limit is hit, then exponential backoff is implemented Graph API limit for Apps is 200 per hour per user so this prevents exceding maximum allowed calls
+Design to re-run on failure every 2 seconds until softMax limit is hit, then exponential backoff is implemented.
+Graph API limit for Apps is 200 per hour per user so this prevents exceding maximum allowed calls

 Can run in console with command (after npm install)